Spin (magazine): Early history

-In 1990, Spin hired John Skipper in the new position of publishing director and president while Guccione, Jr. continued to serve as editor and publisher.
+In 1990, Spin hired John Skipper in the new position of publishing director and president while Guccione, Jr. continued as editor and publisher.
 In the early 1990s, Spin played an influential role on the grunge era, featuring alternative rock artists such as "Nirvana and PJ Harvey on its covers when more mainstream magazines often failed to acknowledge them".

 In 1994, two journalists working for the magazine were killed by a landmine while reporting on the Bosnian War in Bosnia and Herzegovina.
 A third, William T. Vollmann, was injured.

 In 1997, Guccione Jr. left the magazine after selling Spin to Miller Publishing for $43.3 million.
 The new owner appointed Michael Hirschorn as editor-in-chief.
 A partnership made up of Robert Miller, David Salzman, and Quincy Jones, Miller Publishing also owned Vibe, which together made up Vibe/Spin Ventures.
 In 1999, Alan Light, who previously served as editor of Vibe succeeded Hirschorn at Spin.

 Later years

 Sia Michel was appointed editor-in-chief in early 2002 to succeed Light.
 With Michel as editor, according to Evan Sawdey of PopMatters, "Spin was one of the most funny, engaging music publications out there, capable of writing about everyone from the Used to Kanye West with an enthusiasm and deep-seated knowledge in genre archetypes that made for page-turning reading".
 In 2003, Spin sent Chuck Klosterman, a senior writer who joined the magazine in the 1990s, on a trip to visit the death sites of famous artists in rock music, which became the basis of his 2005 book, Killing Yourself to Live: 85% of a True Story.
 Klosterman wrote for Spin until 2006.

 In February 2006, Miller Publishing sold the magazine to a San Francisco-based company called the McEvoy Group LLC, which was also the owner of Chronicle Books.
 The purchase price was reported to be "less than $5 million".
 That company formed Spin Media LLC as a holding company.
 The new owners appointed Andy Pemberton, a former editor at Blender, to succeed Michel as editor-in-chief.
-The first and only issue to be published under Pemberton's editorship was the July 2006 issue which featured Beyoncé on the cover.
+The first and only issue to be published under Pemberton's editorship was the July 2006 issue, which featured Beyoncé on the cover.
 Pemberton resigned from Spin in June 2006 and was succeeded by Doug Brod, who was executive editor during Michel's tenure.

 In 2008, the magazine began publishing a complete digital edition of each issue.
 For the 25th anniversary of Prince's Purple Rain, in 2009, Spin released "a comprehensive oral history of the film and album and a free downloadable tribute that features nine bands doing song-for-song covers of the record".